 In one stand-out scene at the family dinner table, Veronica is frozen with food dribbling from her mouth, hands trembling, while her siblings watch on helplessly.
 Demonic figures lurk in the background, wisely kept in the shadows by Plaza, to increase their menace without exposing any budgetary restraints.
-There are some truly hauntin images in the film, including a late-appearance from Veronica’s deceased father and a blind school nun nicknamed “Sister Death” by the students.
-There are a few effective jump scares spread out over the film’s run time, but Plaza wisely elects to focus on atmosphere maintaining a consistently mounting sense of dread.
+There are some truly haunting images in the film, including a late-appearance from Veronica’s deceased father and a blind school nun nicknamed “Sister Death” by the students.
+There are also a few effective jump scares spread out over the film’s run time, but Plaza wisely elects to focus on atmosphere, maintaining a consistently mounting sense of dread.

-In addition to the performances, Plaza sets up several disturbing images that will be pure nightmare fuel for some viewer.
+In addition to the performances, Plaza sets up several disturbing images that will be pure nightmare fuel for some viewers.
 The climax and its twist aren’t game-changers – seasoned horror fans will see what’s coming – but everything is so well executed, and the investment in Veronica’s plight so well-entrenched, that it doesn’t diminish the film’s impact in the least.
-Veronica (2017) is one of the first films released over the last several months that has left me with a genuinely chilling feeling.
+Veronica is one of the first films released over the last several months that has left me with a genuinely chilled sensation.

-Veronica (2017) has received a lot of positive buzz and it’s definitely well-earned.
+Veronica has received a lot of positive buzz and it’s definitely well-earned.
 While it’s certainly not an original premise, director Paco Plaza constructs a chilling film that invests its well-worn concept with an abundance of style and substance that exceeds any limitations of familiarity.
 This is a film that works on its aesthetics and performances, managing to chill regardless of its adherence to genre conventions.
-After a stretch of two months in 2018 with not much with watching, Veronica joins The Ritual as as early candidate for a ‘best of 2018’ horror list.
+After a stretch of two months in 2018 with not much worth watching, Veronica joins The Ritual as as early candidate for a ‘best of 2018’ horror list.